Home » Diet » Dairy-Free

 3 Simple Ingredients and Costs

-• *Raw Cashews – Raw is important.
+• Raw Cashews [affiliate link] – Raw is important.
 Not toasted.
 Not salted.
 You may have an alternate source, but it’s so simple for me to just order these on Amazon.
 I get them 5 lbs at a time, so they last awhile.
 (I keep them in the freezer.)
 They cost me about $2.30 per cup.

-• *Unsweetened Coconut Flakes/Chips – Again, I order these on Amazon.
+• Unsweetened Coconut Flakes/Chips [affiliate link] – Again, I order these on Amazon.
 It ends up costing me about $1.25 per cup.
 You could probably use unsweetened shredded coconut, too, but the measurements would be different since the chips/flakes are so much larger.
 I haven’t tried using shreds.

 • water